marshal

 “Just block it.”

-That's the answer your CISO is about to propose.
-It's also wrong.
-Coding agents deliver real, measured productivity wins — Nubank reports 8–12× efficiency, 20× cost savings.
-Block everything: you lose a generational advantage.
-Allow everything as-is: you own the next breach.
-There has to be a third option — one where your CISO becomes an enabler, not a blocker — without losing control for a second.
-That's what we built.
+The answer your CISO is about to propose — and it's wrong.
+Nubank reports 8–12× efficiency, 20× cost savings.
+Block everything and you lose a generational advantage.
+Allow everything and you own the next breach.

 Nubank case study · Devin · 2025